Get our carefully curated newsletter straight to your inbox.

 Nowadays, real estate agents are merely a web search away.
 Just type “real estate agents near me” in any search engine and you’ll get a host of real estate agents in your area.
 But beware: the agents who come in these searches could be ones who have paid companies to be on their website.
 Carefully review each agent’s bio and read their reviews to get as much information as you can about their experience.

 Once you’ve narrowed down your search, it’s time to think about choosing the right one.
 The best thing you can do to get a better sense of whether the agent is a good fit is to conduct a short interview with them.
-Consider asking the potential agent questions that help you get a sense of their personality and his or her years of experience.
+Consider asking the potential agent questions that help you get a sense of their personality and or their years of experience.

 Ask them outright whether they are a full or part-time agent if they are currently licensed, and for references.
 Professional, experienced agents are typically happy to provide their credentials and will often offer up a list of their former clients without hesitation.